So Type 2 Diabetes Can Be Reversed?

 There are some misconceptions about whether or not diabetes can be reversed, primarily due to the differences between type 1 and type 2 diabetes.

-Type 1 diabetes is an irreversible autoimmune condition that attacks insulin-producing beta cells dramatically reduces insulin production.
+Type 1 diabetes is an irreversible autoimmune condition that attacks beta cells in your pancreas.
+Since these beta cells produce a hormone called insulin, type 1 diabetes dramatically reduces insulin production, making it very hard to control your blood sugar levels.

 Type 2 diabetes, on the other hand, is a reversible condition in the majority of cases, and is primarily caused by insulin resistance.